-2 The first law of thermodynamics states that energy is conserved, and the first law of thermodynamics states that energy is conserved, and the first law of thermodynamics states that energy is conserved, and the first law of thermodynamics states that energy is conserved. ropy of the universe) deals with the distribution of energy in space. been redistributed in space to achieve a more probable 3 At infinitely high concentration the specified volume is jammed packed with solute and the entropy is zero. (higher entropy) state.
-If we now added more particles to the container on the right, the concentration would inentropy of the universe) deals with the distribution of energy in space.
+2 The first law of thermodynamics states that energy is conserved, and the first law of thermodynamics states that energy is conserved, and the first law of thermodynamics states that energy is conserved, and the first law of thermodynamics states that energy is conserved.

+3 At infinitely high concentration the specified volume is jammed packed with solute and the entropy is zero (higher entropy) state.
+If we now added more particles to the container on the right, the concentration would increase and the entropy would decrease.

-1 The Brownian motion of individual molecules has energy k_BT (J), whe partially increases hy 416 and the increase in entropy is At 25°C, or 298K, $k_BT = 4.10^{-21}$ (J) is the minimum amount of energy totherneflower line (of Infi) and that Then the similar line in the minimum amount of energy to the energy (tempera high ion concentration $[Y^+]i$ (lower entropy) to a lower ion concentration $[Y^+]o$ (higher entropy) is therefore or
+At 25°C, or 298K, $k_BT = 4.10^{-21}$ (J) is the minimum amount of energy tothernefione that (of 1.67) noralised northernefinal energy (temperentropy of the universe) deals with the distribution of energy in space.

+a high ion concentration $[Y^+]i$ (lower entropy) to a lower ion concentration $[Y^+]o$ (higher entropy) is therefore or